The Departed currently beats E.T. the Extra-Terrestrial 59–41

 The Verdict Decade Duel

 The moment you realize that Costigan and Sullivan are mirror images — both informants, both performing a version of themselves for an audience that would kill them if the performance slipped — is when The Departed stops being a crime thriller and becomes something closer to existential horror.
-Scorsese and screenwriter William Monahan built a Boston where identity itself is the weapon, and DiCaprio and Damon play it like they're both drowning.
+Scorsese built a Boston where identity itself is the weapon, and DiCaprio and Damon play it like they’re both drowning.
 E.T. is constructed with equal intelligence but in service of sentiment rather than dread.
 At 59 to 41, voters prefer the film where nobody can be trusted.
 The gentler Spielberg has been, the harder Scorsese hits by contrast.

 The Numbers